 When I posted these photos on Instagram, I got a lot of questions about what hangers we use.
 I bought this set of hangers from Amazon, and I liked them so much that I bought another set for the new baby’s room, too.

-How I organize E’s closet
+How I organize my toddler’s closet

 On the top rack, I keep jackets/sweatshirts or heavier pieces like sweater dresses.
 The bottom rack holds new clothes, plus her robes and a few costume/dress up items for easy reach.
 The rack on the left holds everyday clothes, dresses, etc.